 By courtesy of Sir Samuel Hoare these figures were checked by the India Office in the presence of Sir N. N. Sircar, and were found to be correct.
-It will be seen that while Sir Samuel Hoare expressed his unwillingness to modify the Communal decision he could not deny any of the following matters:-
+It will be seen that while Sir Samuel Hoare expressed his unwillingness to modify the Communal decision he could not deny any of the following matters :-

-(1) That the figures and ratios put by Sir N. N. Sircar were correct;
+(r) That the figures and ratios put by Sir N. N.Sircar were correct;

-- Government that the general seats (i.e. 199) should be divided among Hindus and Muslims according to population basis has not been followed; - (3) That the Poona Pact is not signed by any Bengal Hindu; - (4) That while the Government has said it cannot change its decision, it is open to the Committee to do so.]
+- (2) That even the recommendation of the Bengal Government that the general seats (i.e. 199) should be divided among Hindus and Muslims according to population basis has not been followed; - (3) That the Poona Pact is not signed by any Bengal Hindu; - (4) That while the Government has said it cannot change its decision, it is open to the Committee to do so.]